Science Learning at Home, online, Until 31 December 2021, free entry - Visit now

 Science Learning at Home with Jodrell Bank is a great way to explore some of the observatory’s themes online.
-Perfect for keeping children (and their adults) learning from home.
+While these activities aren’t designed to replace home-schooling materials, they provide interactive and informative resources and are perfect to be enjoyed from home.

 Jodrell Bank Observatory is the UK’s latest UNESCO World Heritage Site, an icon for British science and engineering and one of our favourite places in the North of England.
 For the last 75 years, the pioneering scientists and researchers at Jodrell Bank have been at the forefront of our quest for understanding, and at the heart of groundbreaking discoveries and world-leading research.

-Due to you-know-what, the public facilities are temporarily closed, but they continue to work behind the scenes with Jodrell Bank remaining a site of live scientific research.
-Over the coming weeks and months, they will continue to engage and inspire the public with the science and stories of this important site by sharing a wealth of learning resources and activities online.
+Due to you-know-what, the public facilities are temporarily closed, but they continue to work behind the scenes with Jodrell Bank remaining a site of live scientific research and inspiring the public by sharing a wealth of learning resources and activities online.

 Science Learning at Home, online